ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 ??? abstract "[SeqProp: Stochastic Sequence Propagation - A Keras Model for optimizing DNA, RNA and protein sequences based on a predictor. ](https://github.com/johli/seqprop/tree/master)" seqprop
     The authors reveal in their [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04437-5) a method to optimize biological protein sequences based on an a predictor model.
+They use something called _trainable logits_ that can be sampled from, but do so doing instance normalizaton
     ![image](https://github.com/ianderrington/genai/assets/76016868/3c2fe20f-1257-4a76-a034-1b3cad242b8c)
     ![image](https://github.com/ianderrington/genai/assets/76016868/fed3de2c-6dcf-4f4b-8ad1-aa2ecadce5ad)